• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 Server Straped up with Noctuas

-It works, not the best because I'm kinda blowing air against a wall and trying to force airflow between the tightly packed Cages + HDDs + Backplane, this right now manages to keep the drives under 45° in the hotter months, not perfect but was at least a stop gap solution.
+It works, though it's not the best, because I am basically blowing air against a wall and trying to force airflow between the tightly packed cages, HDDs, and backplane.
+This currently manages to keep the drives under 45°C in the hotter months.
+It's not perfect, but it was at least a stop-gap solution.

 6. Loud vs Noise Dampened

-No surprise, this is loud, the fans need to run at a high speed so even with the Noctua fans you can still hear them at 50%, soundwise the whole blowing against a wall is also not helping...
+Unsurprisingly, this is loud.
+The fans need to run at high speed, so even with Noctua fans, you can still hear them at 50% capacity.
+Sound-wise, the whole blowing-against-a-wall setup is also not helping.

-Did you ever notice how silent laptops and computers became since SSD exist and became more common, well you learn to appreciate it when you hear 48 HDDs spinning and clicking at the same time, okay my case is not that bad with only 8 HDDs, but it is the loudest piece of equipment in my living room.
+Did you ever notice how silent laptops and computers became once SSDs existed and became more common?
+Well, you learn to appreciate it when you hear 48 HDDs spinning and clicking at the same time.
+Okay, my case is not that bad with only eight HDDs, but it is the loudest piece of equipment in my living room.

-I may sound like a broken record, and you will probably think "No Shit Sherlock!" but these server cases are really not designed to be in the same room as you... but here we are I do not have any other option, the hope is that the Define 7 with its dampening and better airflow design will not only reduce the temperature of the disk but also the noise level.
+I may sound like a broken record, and you will probably think, "No shit, Sherlock!" but these server cases are really not designed to be in the same room as you.
+However, here we are; I do not have any other option.
+The hope is that the Define 7, with its dampening and better airflow design, will not only reduce the temperature of the disks but also the noise level.

 Will this work out?
-Well, I fucking hope so... the cooling will be 100% better because the drives will have more room and the fans are spinning more freely combined with the wider possibility of mounting up to 9 fans there are way more options to create a good heat funnel.
+Well, I fucking hope so.
+The cooling will be 100% better because the drives will have more room, and the fans will spin more freely.
+Combined with the wider possibility of mounting up to nine fans, there are way more options to create a good heat funnel.

 7. Rack mounted vs Way to big

-This is a chronic disease, I want to rack mount everything but not everything wants to be rack mounted, or it will be extremely expensive, custom-made or suck ass in comparison with not rack mounted solutions, like server cases... they are expensive, big and suck...
+This is a chronic disease: I want to rack-mount everything, but not everything wants to be rack-mounted, or it will be extremely expensive, custom-made, or suck ass in comparison with non-rack-mounted solutions, like server cases... they are expensive, big, and suck.

-I always wanted to transplant my gaming pc into one of these, but they all suck... just to get this out of my system.
+I have always wanted to transplant my gaming PC into one of these, but they all suck.
+Just to get this out of my system.

-*There are special cases like these cases, but they are mostly designed for liquid cooling because again not really any exhaust fans or any other way to mount fans than the 3x in the front.
+*There are special cases, like these cases, but they are mostly designed for liquid cooling because, again, there are not really any exhaust fans or any other way to mount fans than the three in the front.

 I mean, look at my current setup...